Air Conditioner or Portable Air Conditioner?

 Ductless wall units are very efficient, very quiet and a great option for those who do not have heating ducts or those interested in just having cooling in a few rooms.

 A good solution for a homeowner with existing air ducts is to switch to a central air conditioning system.
-With a qualified HVAC Santa Fe company and a visit to the home, an estimate can be written up to show the homeowner the costs and benefits of installing central air.
-If the home already has central heating then the cost will be less since the same ducts work can be used for the AC.
+With a qualified AC replacement in Santa Fe, NM, and a visit to the home, an estimate can be written up to show the homeowner the costs and benefits of installing central air.
+If the home already has central heating then the cost will be less since the same duct work can be used for the AC.
 The initial cost for central AC may seem steep, but by doing some homework, a homeowner can find a system that will work for them and qualify for any energy efficiency rebates.